 Despite all these troubling signs, the U.S. dollar has stayed strong, regardless of how many interest rate cuts we've witnessed and how big the deficit has grown and how much more money the U.S. Treasury has printed.
 As a matter of fact, the U.S. dollar grew stronger as the global economic environment became more unpredictable.
 Why?
 Simple - it is the world's reserve currency.

 Unfortunately the status of being the reserve currency works against America's interest in such difficult times.
 The artificially strong dollar continues to make it cheaper to import goods from foreign countries than to manufacture locally.
 While it may be true that American businesses' productivity is higher, cheaper labor and lax controls (on things such as environmental impact) in developing countries make it hard for American manufacturers to compete on a cost basis.
+Fiber optics, high speed networks, and expanded bandwidth that enabled and accelerated the migration of technology and back-office jobs to lower costs countries will remain in place and keep those jobs out of the U.S.

 To get back on the track of economic growth, we need to see a gradual but significant decline in the value of the U.S. dollar.
 Here are some reasons why: